redcartel/demo-game-library/README.md

 Click 'Build' on the left hand side.
 There's the list of the most commonly used services that Firebase provides.

-#### aside

-Google provides other cloud services than these too, it gets confusing what is and is not under the 'Firebase' brand, what you need a 'Service Account' for and what you don't, etc. but the simple stuff is simple, I'd say it's a full order of magnitude friendlier than AWS.
-But if you find yourself needing to do something and Google Cloud / Firebase doesn't offer a solution that seems useful, it might be time to take the AWS plunge.

-Or just roll your own cloud shit with Docker & Kubernetes and then host it wherever.

-#### anyway, Auth

 Anyway, after clicking Build, click 'Authentication' then click on 'Get Started'

 Then click 'Google', click the 'Enable' checkbox slider, and then put in a good public facing name

 #### n.b.

-The public facing name appears on the little log in popup that you get when you click log in with google.
-This is really non-obvious at this point, and you cannot change this option after you set it.
-Making that pop up say something better later on involves setting up a special url with Firebase that gets into, like, screwing with domain name records and stuff.
+The public facing name is visible to the user on the little log in popup that you get when you click log in with google, and IMO the generic choice they give you can look a little scammy.

+What Firebase does not make at all obvious at this point is you *cannot change* this selection after you make it.
+Making that pop up say something better later on involves setting up a special url with Firebase that gets into, like, screwing with DNS records and stuff.
 Very stupid how important this dumb little box is.

-#### ok
+#### anyway

 Now put in your project support email.
 If you made a google group for the project, maybe use that.
 This is the from: field on email messages about login, I think.

 Leave the other two sections blank and submit the form.

-Now go over to 'Settings' see 'Authorized Domains?' if and when you get a domain name for the project, you'll add it there.
+Now go over to 'Settings' see 'Authorized Domains?'
+Later on, when and if you get a domain name for the project, you'll add it there.

 That's it, you have a user database now.
+Cool.
+You can also add other login providers.
+Email and password is pretty easy to support, but it requires some tedious webdev to make all the forms.
+Some of the other providers, like Apple and Facebook, require their own special configuration.
+Google is easy and everyone has it, so I just went with that for the demo.

-### Set up the database
+### Set up the firestore database

 Click 'Build' click 'Firestore Database' click 'Create'